 International student can choose from a variety of study fields:

-The Romanian higher education system is organised on three undergraduate and post-graduate levels, in accordance with the Bologna Education System: first level bachelor studies, second level master studies and third level doctor studies.
+The Romanian higher education system is organised on three undergraduate and post-graduate levels: first level bachelor studies, second level master studies and third level doctor studies.
 Higher education in Romania offers a variety of study options: regular studies, part-time courses and Open Distance Learning.

 International students may take a supplementary preparatory year for learning the Romanian language or choose a study in a foreign language.
 Romanian universities offer great choices of undergraduate and postgraduate programs in Romanian, English, French and German.